 Academic advising is offered through the office of Graduate Student Services.
 Advisors are available by phone, email, or in person to answer student questions.
 Walk-in appointments are sometimes available, but students are encouraged to schedule an appointment with their advisor in advance.
-The MLIS Program Advisor is Nicole Pietrucha (npietruc@umd.edu).
-To make an academic advising appointment, please visit the online scheduling system by clicking here.
+The MLIS Program Advisor is Neil Dhingra (ndhingra@umd.edu).
+To make an academic advising appointment, please visit the online scheduling system use by your academic advisor.